 As an organization whose key role is to connect partners and stakeholders to meet individual, population, and health system needs, we recognize and appreciate that there is a need to listen deeply to all of our BC citizens, especially to those whose health and well-being have been systemically disadvantaged.
-We wholeheartedly hope and believe that reflective inquiry, listening well in our partnerships, and committing to actions that cultivate trust, respect, and ongoing collaboration will be critical to charting a new course and culture in this work.
+We wholeheartedly hope and believe that reflective inquiry, listening well in our partnerships, and to each other, and committing to actions that cultivate trust, respect, and ongoing collaboration will be critical to charting a new course and culture in this work.

 To do this, we will, as a start: